-- If a team went guy/girl/guy in their first 3 shooters, then their first sudden-death shooter is a girl.
+- If a team went guy/girl/guy in their first 3 shooters, then their first sudden-death shooter is a girl (or vice versa).

-EC's reserve the right to remove players temporarily or permanently from games.
-The EC’s decision is final.
-Any abuse or disrespect of the EC will result in supplemental discipline from league management.
+Urban Rec staff reserve the right to remove players temporarily or permanently from games.
+Our staff’s decisions are to be respected by participants.
+Any abuse or disrespect of the staff will result in supplemental discipline from league management.

-PLEASE REMEMBER THAT SOCCER IS A FUN AND SOCIAL SPORT!!!!
+PLEASE REMEMBER THAT URBAN REC SOCCER IS A FUN AND SOCIAL SPORT!!!!

-We are expecting all of our Urban Rec participants to have a “Fun First” attitude about this unique sporting opportunity.
+We expect our Urban Rec participants to have a “Fun First” attitude about this unique sporting opportunity.
 There is an emphasis on the players knowing the rules and managing their own actions on the field.
 Sportsmanship, fun and being social are number one at Urban Rec and we hope to see that carry over to our co-ed soccer leagues!

 Note that the above details are generic Soccer rules.
 The rules for each specific league may differ.